fernandozph/Automatic-Zoom-Join/README.md

 ### Working on: ###
 * Possibly using undetected-chromedriver to bypass restrictions on logins through what Google thinks is an "unsecure browser"

-` Initially created with Mohammed Musawwir for Dr. Eric Wu's Information Technology and Cybersecurity class in 2021, and taking inspiration from sai Anish Malla for PyAutoGUI and datetime.
-Improved to add more functionality, error handling, and bug fixes.
+` Initially created with Mohammed Musawwir for Dr. Eric Wu's Information Technology and Cybersecurity class in 2021 to showcase the use of Selenium.
+We took inspiration from Sai Anish Malla for PyAutoGUI and datetime.
+Revisited in 2023 to add more functionality, error handling, and bug fixes.
 Last updated May 2023. `